m3y54m/vi-diagram-plotter/README.md

 ![](images/vi-plot.gif)

-This application was used for a research on a memristive device which was published in this paper:
+This application was used for a research on a memristive device which was published in this paper in 2016:

 [Practical method to make a discrete memristor based on the aqueous solution of copper sulfate](https://link.springer.com/article/10.1007%2Fs00339-016-0132-6)